"Your resume is not a laundry list of everything you've ever done; it's a marketing document designed to present you in the best possible light."

 Studies have shown that using action verbs and quantifiable achievements on a student's resume can increase their chances of getting hired.

-Action verbs are the heartbeats of a resume for college student.
+Action verbs are the heartbeats of a resume for college students.
 They inject vitality and impact into your accomplishments.
 Starting bullet points with words like "managed," "created," or "led" transforms a passive, vague resume into an active, results-oriented one.

 "Verbs are the key to turning a passive, vague resume into an active, results-oriented one."